phpList/updater/README.md

 3. Check for write permissions
 4. Check whether all required phpList files are in place
 5. Ask the user if they want a backup of the software:
- - Yes:ask the user for the location
+ - Yes: ask the user for the location
  - If no: continue to the next step.

 6. Download new version to a temporary folder